The Advising of Majors

 The Advising of Non-majors

-Freshmen are advised by academic advisers (faculty and staff) drawn from the fellowships of their residential colleges.
-These advisers are assigned by the dean of the residential college.
-At registration in the fall term, the Dean’s Office supplies the freshman advisers with the names, addresses, and telephone numbers of all directors of undergraduate studies.
-Thus you may expect questions at that time and at the beginning of the spring term from freshman advisers and from freshmen themselves; their questions about the department’s course offerings will frequently concern matters of placement.
-Freshmen are also encouraged to consult departmental advisers, if your program has them, about any matter connected with the department’s courses or programs.
+First-year students are advised by "college advisers" (faculty and staff) drawn from the fellowships of their residential colleges.
+These advisers are assigned by the dean of the residential college and are charged with holistic advising.
+It is expected that specific course– and major–related advising will come from the departments themselves, often from the DUSes.
+Thus you may expect questions at the beginning of the fall and spring terms from college advisers and from first-year students themselves; their questions about the department’s course offerings will frequently concern matters of placement.
+First-year students are also encouraged to consult departmental advisers, if your program has them, about any matter connected with the department’s courses or programs.
 You should make certain, therefore, that departmental advisers are thoroughly conversant with your department’s curriculum.

 A good resource for non-majors and majors alike is the 2015 Yale College Dean’s Office report, “Goals for All Yale College Majors.”
 The goals listed for your department may help you present your department’s curriculum and objectives to potential interested students.

 The Yale College Dean’s Office will continue to direct a program of sophomore advising during the current academic year, alongside the new College advising system, until the latter is fully implemented.
 The sophomore advising program has the following features:

 - Except for sophomores majoring in engineering, mathematics, or the natural sciences, whose advisers are stipulated by their departments, a sophomore may choose as an adviser any member of the faculty or dean in the Yale College Dean’s Office who is willing to counsel him or her.

 - Sophomores are instructed to discuss their course schedules carefully with their advisers each term.